Managing databases in Managed Service for PostgreSQL

 -

-For a complete list of editable fields in the Managed Service for PostgreSQL cluster database configuration, see the Terraform provider documentation.
+For a complete list of configurable Managed Service for PostgreSQL cluster database settings, refer to the Terraform provider guides.

 -